REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Introduction

 \section{Introduction}

-Class-incremental learning (CIL) \cite{LwF2018TPAMI,iCaRL2017_CVPR} allows models to acquire knowledge from separately arriving data in a phase-by-phase manner.
-The CIL gains popularity for its ability to continuously adapt trained networks to unseen data.
-This manner emphasizes that specific data categories may be limited to certain locations or time slots and enables models to learn without resource-intensive joint retraining.
-Also, it resembles the human learning process that continuously gains new information from existing knowledge.
-Hence, the development of the CIL contributes to the accumulation of machine intelligence.
+Continual learning \citep{SASS2023KBS,SAGG2024KBS,KGP2025KBS}, also known as incremental learning, enables models to acquire knowledge from {sequentially arriving data in a phase-by-phase manner}.
+This process resembles the human learning, where new information is continuously assimilated into existing knowledge. {Similarly, continual learning} is crucial for the accumulation of machine intelligence in real-world scenarios.
+Class-incremental learning (CIL) \citep{LwF2018TPAMI,iCaRL2017_CVPR}, {a typical scenario of continual learning, has gained increasing popularity owing to} its ability to continuously adapt trained networks to {previously} unseen classes. {The approach recognizes} that {certain} data categories may be limited to certain locations or time slots, {thereby enabling} models to learn without resource-intensive joint retraining.

-While class-incremental learning (CIL) offers several benefits, it is plagued by the issue of \textit{catastrophic forgetting} \cite{cil_review2021NNs}, where models rapidly lose previously learned knowledge when acquiring new information.
-To mitigate the forgetting issue, various solutions have been proposed.
-Among these solutions, replay-based techniques have shown competitive results via storing historical samples but introduce privacy risks.
-As their counterpart, the exemplar-free CIL (EFCIL) does not save previous data to address the privacy issue but experiences severer forgetting problem without exemplars.
+{Despite these advantages, CIL suffers from} \textit{catastrophic forgetting} \citep{cil_review2021NNs}, where models rapidly lose previously learned knowledge when acquiring new information. {Various solutions have been proposed to alleviate this issue.
+Among them}, exemplar-based CIL (EBCIL) has {demonstrated competitive results by storing historical samples as exemplars to help retain old knowledge while learning new data.
+However, this strategy introduces notable privacy concerns.
+By contrast, exemplar-free CIL (EFCIL) avoids storing previous samples, thus eliminating the privacy issue; however, it experiences more severe forgetting.} The difference between EBCIL and EFCIL is {illustrated} in Figure \ref{fig:intro}.

-Among the EFCIL techniques, regularization-based methods have emerged as the first effective solutions.
-They reduce catastrophic forgetting by imposing constraints that prevent changes in important weights or activations.
-However, this inhibits models from learning from new tasks while restricting the modification of certain parameters.
-Recently, a new branch of CIL named analytic learning (AL) based CIL \cite{ACIL2022NeurIPS} has shown promising results while adhering to the exemplar-free constraint.